Brand development that increases sales velocity, guaranteed.

 Loss of brand equity.

-Whether it’s a household name or a small business, existing brands of all sizes have a certain level of brand identity with their target market.
+Whether it’s a household name or a small business, existing brands of all sizes have a distinct brand identity with their target market.
 Whether a complete or partial rebrand, changing your visual identity and storytelling can negatively impact brand recognition with the target audience, putting your current market share ownership at risk.

 Uncertain ROI.

 Unlike a new brand that must pursue a branding strategy before launch, existing brands have the luxury of letting things be as they are.
-One common reason for accepting the current look is not having a guaranteed return on investment.
+One common reason for accepting the current look is the lack of a guaranteed return on investment.
 And it’s a valid concern.
 You can invest hundreds of thousands of dollars and end up with a failed rebranding outcome, resulting in the same (or worse) revenues.

 Negative media attention.